-- Does the meal contain eggs, milk, nut, or gluten ingredients?
+- Does the meal contain eggs, milk, nuts, or gluten ingredients?

 - Which types of oils are used to cook the meal?

-- Are both vegetarian foods and non-veg foods prepared in or served on the same fryers, grills, and dishes?
+- Are both vegetarian foods and meat foods prepared in or served on the same fryers, grills, and dishes?